Manomet Conservation Sciences’ Annual Bird-A-Thon!

 Bird Feeder Workshop

-Build and decorate your own bird feeder while learning tips to attract and care for local songbirds.
+Guests built and decorated their own bird feeder while learning tips to attract and care for local songbirds.
 A fun, family-friendly way to bring wildlife into your backyard!

 Guided Family Nature Walk

-Explore the trails with our expert guides and discover the birds, plants, and wildlife that call our property home.
+Our expert guides led an expedition to explore the trails and discover the birds, plants, and wildlife that call our property home.
 A fun and educational adventure for all ages!

 Also, Meet the Banders and Behind-the-scenes banding lab tours, the “Big Sit” overlooking Cape Cod Bay, Photography Contest, and more!